jlandis320/colorguesser/README.md

 # Do you know Roy G. Biv?

-There are 141 named CSS colors -- how good are you at identifying them?
+There are 141 named CSS colors -- how well do you know them?

 If you want to test yourself in a timed environment, click start timer.
 Otherwise, click a category to get started.
 The paint swatch will display an unidentified color -- guess the name with the buttons below the paint swatch.
 If you're right, you'll hear a chime and your score will increase.
 If you're wrong, you'll hear a buzzer and no point.
 The game ends when you've guessed all 141 colors.